CMCDD/molhybrid/README.md

 ```bash
    molhybrid -h
 ```
-The output should print the folling on the terminal:
+The output should print the following on the terminal:

 ```bash
 ###### Arguments